Morvyr/WinterVaultBeta/Crypt/Canon_Planets/RSAD-EX020_Emberline.md

 - **Classification**: RSAD Stellar Phenomenon | Flare Halo | System Breath Vector | Resonance Amplifier

 ### 🌀 Structural Behavior
-- The Emberline is a **rotating pulse sheath**—a halo of harmonic energy and flarewave emissions surrounding Crimsun
+- The Emberline is a **rotating pulse sheath**—a halo of harmonic energy and flarewave emissions surrounding Crimsun.
+- Its structure functions as a refractive dampener, diffusing Crimsun’s O0-V stellar output and preserving the systemic balance of the Forge.
 - Composed of plasma-bound Zhur particles entrained by drift harmonics and solar pulse shockwaves
 - Expands and contracts cyclically every 27.1 days, affecting:
   - Harenae tidal surges